 In order for Crystal Enterprise to properly load, initialize, and terminate your extension, you must export the following three functions using standard C calling conventions.
 They are called by Crystal Enterprise in this order:

 Note: If the programming language you are using is C++, then these functions must be defined in your .cpp file with your own code inside them.
 They should also be exported using a .def file, or something similar, if you are working on a UNIX platform.
-For an example, see simpleclient.def
+For an example, see simpleclient.def (Windows) or simpleclient.def.unix (UNIX).
+These files are located on the Crystal Enterprise CD in the following directory: <drive>:\samples\processext\simpleclient.

 The IInitializePlugin function (which initializes the plugin) and ITerminatePlugin function (which releases the plug